Nexmo/nexmo-developer/_documentation/conversation/code-snippets/event/create-event.md

 source: '_examples/conversation/event/create-event'
 application:
   use_existing: |
     You will need to use an existing Application that contains a Conversation in order to be able to create an Event.
-See the Create Conversation Code Snippet for information on how to create an Application and some sample Conversations.
+See the Create Conversation code snippet for information on how to create an Application and some sample Conversations.
 ```

 ## Try it out